XoopsModulesArchive/debaser/debaser/readme.txt

 For help go to debaser administration.

-Für Hilfen schaut in die Administration von debaser.
+FÃ¼r Hilfen schaut in die Administration von debaser.